forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 *Common Case*

-ApexNullPointerRule identifies Apex operations with a high likelihood of throwing a NullPointerException
+ApexNullPointerExceptionRule identifies Apex operations with a high likelihood of throwing a NullPointerException

 Parameter explanation: